Capture of Guam: Aftermath

-Glass went ashore and raised an American flag over the fortifications while the bands aboard Australia and City of Peking played "The Star-Spangled Banner".
-His orders included destroying the island's forts, but Glass decided that they were in such disrepair that he left them as they were.
+Glass went ashore and at 2:45pm raised an American flag over the Santa Cruz Fort while the bands aboard Australia and City of Peking played "The Star-Spangled Banner".
+After the bands ceased, a 21 gun artillery salute rang out from one of the ships.
+Guam was now captured.
+Glass's orders included destroying the island's forts, but he decided that they were in such disrepair that he left them as they were.

 Francisco Portusach and his workers completed transferring the coal from City of Peking to Charleston on 22 June.
 Afterward, Glass took him to his cabin, and appointed him governor of the island, until the arrival of proper American authority.
-Charleston and the three transports left the harbor at 16:00 on 22 June, later joining Dewey's fleet at Manila.
+Charleston and the three transports left the harbor at 4:00pm on 22 June, later joining Dewey's fleet at Manila.

+Guam was officially given to the U.S by Spain in the December 1898 Treaty of Paris and U.S Navy Commander E.R.
+Taussig took control of the island in February 1899.
+Naval Station Guam was founded August 7, 1899, and President William McKinley ordered that the whole island be classified as a naval station and governed by a naval officer, the first of which was Captain R.P.
+Leary.
+Protests started in 1901 and citizens demanded that they be allowed to elect their own governor.
+In 1968 the U.S Congress passed the Elective Governor Act that allowed Guam to elect its own governor.